Kaung-Kyaw/Kaung-Kyaw/README.md

 |:--:|

 ### Bachelor's Project
-My 3rd Year project involved collaborating with a partner to find regions of brain activation for stimulus response.
+My 3rd Year project involved collaborating with a partner to find regions of brain activation for stimulus response with the Standard HRF.

 |![image](https://github.com/user-attachments/assets/8833d70d-a3d9-46a5-bf15-14830ef624ad)|
 |:--:|